DiffPose: SpatioTemporal Diffusion Model for Video-Based Human Pose Estimation: Acknowledgements

 \section{Acknowledgements}

 This work is supported in part by the National Natural Science Foundation of China under grant No. 62203184 and the International Cooperation Project under grant No. 20220402009GH.
-This work is also supported in part by the MSIT, Korea, under the ITRC program (IITP-2022-2020-0-01789) (50\%) and the High-Potential Individuals Global Training Program (RS-2022-00155054) (50\%) supervised by the IITP.
+This work is also supported in part by the MSIT (Ministry of Science and ICT), Korea, under the ITRC (Information Technology Research Center) support program (IITP-2023-2020-0-01789), supervised by the IITP (Institute for Information \& Communications Technology Planning \& Evaluation).

 {